KenLauLab/dropkick/README.md

 ```

 ---
-`dropkick` can be run as a command line tool, or interactively with the [`scanpy`](https://icb-scanpy.readthedocs-hosted.com/en/stable/) single-cell analysis suite.
+`dropkick` can be run as a command line tool or interactively with the [`scanpy`](https://icb-scanpy.readthedocs-hosted.com/en/stable/) single-cell analysis suite.

 #### Usage from command line:
 ```bash